Theme from Harry's Game: Composition

 The song was written "in a couple of hours", credited to Pól and Ciarán Brennan.
 Gerald Seymour, author of Harry's Game, originally wanted to use "Mhorag 's Na Horo Gheallaidh", a Scottish Gaelic song from Clannad's album Fuaim, but Clannad felt Irish-language lyrics would be more appropriate.
 The verse is adapted from a Connacht Irish proverb in a 1948 anthology, glossed by Máire (Moya) Brennan as "Everything that is and was will cease to be."
 This was considered appropriate to the miniseries' depiction of the futility of political violence.

 The song is to date the only British hit single ever to have been sung entirely in Irish.
 The chorus "Fol lol the doh fol the day, Fol the doh fol the day", is ancient Irish mouth-music, known as Portaireacht, which is common in traditional music.

 Over previous albums, Clannad's sound had moved away from traditional Irish music arrangements, and the production of "Theme from Harry's Game", using lush slow layers of synthesiser and vocal harmony, marked the arrival of what would become their signature style for the next decade.
+The vocal harmonies on "Theme from Harry's Game" were multitracked without the use of sampling.

+Ciarán Brennan commented that the band "put all our vocals on all the channels.
+Myself and Richard [Dodd] and my brother Pol just faded them up."

 Reception

 The song won an Ivor Novello award, and launched Clannad's global career.
 Its success delayed the release of the band's 1983 album Magical Ring, which was altered to include it and more material in the same style.

 It has since appeared in several Hollywood movies, most notably Patriot Games, in which an IRA member, played by Patrick Bergin, is seen watching the music video for the song on his television.

 Clannad's 1990 album Anam was released in the United States in 1992 to capitalise on the Patriot Games exposure, with "Harry's Game" inserted in the tracklist; the album sold well and the track was often broadcast on VH1.
 Its use from late 1992 in a Volkswagen Passat commercial introduced Clannad to a broader American audience and boosted sales of Anam.

 The song also features on Clannad's vocalists' live albums, the 2005 album Óró - A Live Session and the 2008 Moya Brennan solo album Heart Strings.
 The original has also been sampled various times by artists such as Kaleef and Elate.
 Moya Brennan recorded a solo version at Mothership Studio for dance musician Chicane, which he used on his UK top 10 hit "Saltwater."

+After singer Moya Brennan's death in April 2026, the song debuted at number 18 on the UK Singles Downloads Chart.